 Age related hearing loss is called Presbycusis and refers to natural deterioration of our hearing as we age.
-It is the most common cause of hearing loss and often starts in your 50’s.
-It progresses to effect one in three people over the age of 65 and one in two people over 75 years of age.
+It is the most common cause of hearing loss and often starts in your 50’s and progresses to effect one in three people over the age of 65 and one in two people over 75 years of age.
 The rate and level of change can be influenced by hereditary, environmental factors including medications, chemicals and noise exposure.
 Over time it increasingly impacts your ability to understand speech.
 We are lucky to have modern science and medicine on our side to diagnose and manage the adverse effects of hearing loss.

 Age related hearing loss usually starts in the higher frequency range above 2000Hz (2KHz).
 Over time it progresses to affects the lower frequency ranges.
 Because it affects the high frequencies first you lose the ability to hear the higher frequency sounds of speech such as consonants “s”, “t” “h” or “th”.
 You may hear that someone is speaking but just not be able to understand what’s being said.
 Ironically most of the valuable speech information is contained toward the higher frequency range where our hearing deteriorates first.
 Speech sounds at the beginning and ends of words help us differentiate words from one another such as “mat” vs “map” or for plural words “ship” vs “ships”.
 Not hearing the high frequency speech sounds properly can lead to misinterpretations or misunderstanding of what’s been said.